Jimbly/LD49/README.md

 Choice #2 - Distillation
   Beast is slain, if any of its essence types do not fit, empty current vials until all is consumed; Also, need to be able to empty vials anyway, if they are unstable!
-    Stretch: different levels of each essence, can choose to dilute by combining higher and lower level to lower
+    Stretch: different levels of each essence, can choose to dilute by combining higher and lower level to lower Add Undo / reset to start of phase here, easy to make mistakes!
+Or, just make it harder to make mistakes / more clear.

 Expiration counts down on vials, possibly exploding and causing great damage